RxSwiftCommunity/RxMultipeer/README.md

 Please note that NKMultipeer makes heavy use of [RxSwift][RxSwift] which you should read up on if unfamiliar with Rx\* libraries.
 The mantra for this library: **everything is a stream**.

-_Using Rx* is ultimately optional_ because the interface provides non-rx alternatives for every single method, however it's strongly encouraged to try out _RxSwift_ if you're not using any other FRP libraries.
+_Using RxSwift is ultimately **optional**_ because the interface provides non-rx alternatives for every single method, however
+I strongly encouraged checking out _RxSwift_ if you want to get into reactive programming.

 ## Installation